Hazel Creek (Great Smoky Mountains): The North Shore Road

 With the inundation of the only highway along the northern banks of Fontana Lake, the Hazel Creek, Forney Creek, and Eagle Creek valleys were suddenly isolated.
-Prior to the creation of the dam, those who owned land that was taken by the TVA were promised that there would be a road built to access to above water cemeteries and homesites, as well as to stimulate economic development in the region.
-These promises resulted in a 1943 agreement which was signed by the TVA, Department of Interior, Swain County, and the State of North Carolina which stipulated that the road be constructed "if and when monies are appropriated".
+Prior to the creation of the dam, those who owned land that was taken by the TVA were promised that there would be a road built to access above-water cemeteries and homesites, as well as to stimulate economic development in the region.
+These promises resulted in a 1943 agreement, which was signed by the TVA, Department of Interior, Swain County, and the State of North Carolina, which stipulated that the road be constructed "if and when monies are appropriated."
 This new road would be built along the North Shore, connecting Bryson City with US-129 just beyond Fontana Dam.
 Between 1948 and 1970, the Department of the Interior (via the National Park Service) built 7.2 mi of this road just outside Bryson City.
 Due primarily to staunch opposition from environmental groups, however, the project stalled.
 The unfinished 7.2 mi stretch was nicknamed "the Road to Nowhere" by locals.

 In 2000, Congress (largely at the behest of North Carolina Senator Jesse Helms and North Carolina Congressman Charles H. Taylor) appropriated 16 million dollars for the completion of the North Shore Road.
-In an Environmental Impact Statement released in 2007, however, the Park Service concluded that the proposed road would be in violation of the Great Smoky Mountains National Park's General Management Plan, and recommended one of the proposed alternatives, a $52 million settlement to Swain County.
-Swain County commissioners voted to accept the settlement on February 5, 2010, accepting a new agreement which terminated the 1943 agreement.
+In an Environmental Impact Statement released in 2007, however, the Park Service concluded that the proposed road would be in violation of the Great Smoky Mountains National Park's General Management Plan and recommended one of the proposed alternatives, a $52 million settlement to Swain County.
+Swain County commissioners voted to accept the settlement on February 5, 2010, accepting a new agreement that terminated the 1943 agreement.
 The Department of Interior transferred the remaining funds, $12.8 million, from the 2000 appropriation to an account managed by the North Carolina Treasury Department, which pays out interest payments to Swain County on an annual basis.
 The remainder of the $52 million, $38.2 million, has yet to be paid by the Department of Interior to Swain County, despite $4 million being included on a prioritized project list for the National Park Service in the 2012 Consolidated Appropriations Act.

 After several years of meeting with Department of Interior officials, Swain County commissioners agreed in 2016 to bring a lawsuit against the department for failure to pay the additional funds.
 The 2010 agreement contains a stipulation that will terminate the agreement automatically on December 31, 2020, regardless of how much of the $52 million has been paid.